jmohler1970/Landing/README.md

 jQuery takes dumb web pages and makes them smart.
 VueJS takes dumb web pages and makes them smart.
 But they have such different approaches.
 There is no real middle ground.
 VueJS just requires a different kind of thinking.

-### Can you use VueJS with AngularJS (version 1)?

-This is the older CDN based version of AngularJS.

-Probaby not and even if you could, most likely you are doing both wrong

-### Can you use VueJS with Angular (version 2 and above)?

-This is the newer server side version.

-Probaby not and even if you could, most likely you are doing both wrong

 ### Can you use VueJS with Bootstrap?

 Bootstrap, at least until version 4.1.x requires jQuery in order to run.
 So does VueJS work with Bootstrap.
 The answer is it can, but you are missing out on a huge opportunity.
 VueJS can make web development much smarter.
 I want the Bootstrap `<div>` with classes to become VueJS custom tags with hooks into VueJS.

 At the time of this writing, Bootstrap Vue is a project that does just that.
-Unfortunately they have not had a release in about six month.
+Unfortunately they have not had a release in about six months.
 I look forward to them doing regular releases, and I will gladly do a video on that technology.

 ### Conclusion